Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 for a couple of years.

-And Roy joined us as you remember.
+And Roy joined us, as you remember.

-And then
+And then, then and then Steve

-and you joined us and others since.
+And, and you joined us

-And so Mike really wanted to build a firm
+And so Mike

-and but he needed somebody
+but he needed somebody to do the work

-to do the work of selling the companies
+of selling the companies because he didn't

-because you might want to do that more.
+really want to do that anymore.

-And so he built the firm.
+And so he built the firm,

-I sold the companies,
+I sold the companies, and then he brought

-to sell the company companies
+in more people to sell the companies,

-that had sort of went from there.
-Yeah.
+and it sort of went from there.

 So I've been with touchstone now